forem/forem/docs/installation/mac.md

 issuing the command `elasticsearch` in the shell.
 You can then start the server as a service with `brew services start elastic/tap/elasticsearch-oss`.

-You can find further info on your local ES installation by typing `brew info elastic/tap/elasticsearch-oss`.
+You can find further info on your local Elasticsearch installation by typing `brew info elastic/tap/elasticsearch-oss`.

 #### Troubleshooting startup issues